User Guide

 reqvire traces

-# Generate traceability matrix in JSON format
+# Generate verification traces in JSON format

 reqvire traces --json